AedrianRansom/IWDEE-UI-BGEE/README.md

 05.11.24 - v09d - update to support BG1EE,SOD,BG2EE,EET

-06.11.24 - v09e - changed the name of the mod, various fixes and updates.
+06.11.24 - v09e - changed the name of the mod to IWDEE-UI-BGEE, various fixes and updates.

 08.11.24 - v09f - updated 'CHARGEN_HIGH_LEVEL_ABILITIES' menu.

+11.11.24 - v1.0 - mod is out of beta, various changes for the extra component.